-This hike is mostly uphill, though some parts of the trail are good for all skill levels.
+This hike near Lincoln City is mostly uphill, though some parts of the trail are good for all skill levels.
 If you go after it rains, the tall grasses and brush will be wet, and if you walk through it your pants will get soaked, so come prepared.
-The God’s Thumb trail gets muddy after it rains, so make sure to come prepared with proper apparel.
+The God’s Thumb trail also gets muddy after it rains.

 Parking For God’s Thumb Via The Knoll

-Check out our map below for the only place you are allowed to park for this hike:
+Check out our map below for the only place you are allowed to park for this trail:

 We recommend coming early in the day on a weekday so you can find a spot to park.
 If the parking area in the cul-de-sac is full, you’re out of luck and will have to come back later.
-The God’s Thumb trail is popular and it can get busy on weekends, especially during summer months.
+The God’s Thumb trail can get busy on weekends, especially during summer.

 Directions To The Parking Area And Trailhead

-When in Lincoln City head north on Logan Rd off of 101 near the Safeway on the north end of town.
-Follow it past Safeway for half a mile and then when it begins veering to the left, head right on Port Lane.
-Port Lane with take you to Voyage Ave, which you will make a left on and follow for another half mile.
+In Lincoln City head north on Logan Rd off of 101 near the Safeway on the north end of town.
+Follow it past Safeway for half a mile and when it begins veering to the left, head right on Port Lane.
+Port Lane takes you to Voyage Ave.
+Make a left on it and follow for half a mile.
 It will terminate at Devil’s Lake Blvd, which you will make one last left on.
 The Cul-de-sac parking area is just ahead.

 Hiking To God’s Thumb Via The Knoll

 You’ll be starting your hike at The Knoll Trailhead.
 None of the signs for this trail say God’s Thumb.
-To see a preview of this hike as well as the views from The Knoll and God’s Thumb, check out the video below:
+To see a preview of this hike check out the video below: